Your hotel points strategy is off – Here’s why collecting Hilton points is better than collecting Hyatt points

 Here are some of the welcome bonuses you can earn to increase your Hyatt points balance:

-- The World Of Hyatt Credit Card – Up to 50,000 bonus Hyatt points:
+- World of Hyatt Credit Card – Up to 60,000 bonus Hyatt points:

-- Chase Sapphire Reserve® – 50,000 bonus Chase points after you spend $4,000 on purchases in the first three months from account opening
+- Chase Sapphire Reserve® – 50,000 bonus points after you spend $4,000 in the first three months from account opening.

 And here are the welcome bonuses you can earn to increase our Hilton points balance: